 Moreover, according to Glance, it takes 12 positive customer experiences to make up for one negative experience.
 And a whopping 78% of customers have backed out of a purchased due to a poor customer experience.

 Enhance Customer Support With Live Chat

 Both customer service and customer care teams are critical to the customer experience your business delivers.
 They both use similar tools like email, chat, and phone to communicate.

-But, over 51% of customers prefer to live chat for customer service over other means of customer support channels.
+But, 79% of customers prefer to live chat for customer service over other means of customer support channels.
 They feel comfortable using live chat support either in discovering answers on their own or interacting with the agents.